tlverse/tlverse-handbook/05-origami.md

    following analysis:

    a.
 First, screen the predictors, isolating only those covariates that are
-      strongly correlated with the (binary) class labels.
+      strongly correlated with the (binary) outcome labels.
    b.
-Next, train a learning algorithm using only this subset of highly
+Next, train a learning algorithm using only this subset of covariates
-      correlated covariates.
+      that are highly correlated with the outcome.
    c.
 Finally, use cross-validation to estimate the tuning parameters and the
-      performance of the proposed learning algorithm.
+      performance of the learning algorithm.

    Is this application of cross-validation correct?
 Why or why not?